JosuVicente/CarND-Behavioral-Cloning-P3/writeup_template.md

 ____________________________________________________________________________________________________
 ```

+I used 25 epochs and the loss can be visualized here:
-![alt text][image1]
+![alt text][image11]

 ####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+To capture good driving behavior, I first recorded few laps on track one using center lane driving.
+I also recoreded driving in the opposite direction and recovering from the sides and also on the second track but found out my data wasn't helping so I ended up using provided data.
+Here is an example image of center, left and right lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After flipping the images to augment the dataset the images look like these:

+![alt text][image8]
+![alt text][image9]
+![alt text][image10]

+Here is an histogram of the steering angles of the data used:
+![alt text][image1]

+And after applying flipping and side angles corrections:
+![alt text][image4]

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.